Thoughtscript/academic_papers/Fragments/just_notes.md

 1. The Ceiling - some maximal standard none may supercede.

 The *Egalitarian Impulse* recommends a universal system of political equalities enshrined in **Floors** and **Ceilings**.

+## A Hypothetical Alternative

+I am not advocating this as a preferred system here.

+An alternative arrangement would be one in which all people were gauranteed certain basic rights satisfactory to political freedom, happiness, and security.
+Such rights would also entail meeting basic material needs (food, etc.).
+Voting would ostensibly be a right.
+No rights would be dependent on hereditary or contingent no-control factors like race, gender, etc.

+Upon satisfactory service to the political economy, a citizen would earn three-times the voting clout and other amenities in return and as a reward for their service.
+At another level, a citizen would earn ten-times the voting clout, and so on.